votingworks/vxsuite/apps/module-scan/README.md

 - `POST /scan/zero` zero's all data but not the election config

-- `POST /scan/unconfigure` removes all configuration information and data
+- `DELETE /election` removes all configuration information and data

 ## Architecture